EugeneYilia/LotteryApplication/README.md

 # LotteryApplication
-A front end part of lottery analysis application.
+A front end part of lottery application.